EconomyLens.com

 Shares in China's Chery Auto rocketed on their Hong Kong debut. ©AFP

-Hong Kong (AFP) – Stocks moved narrowly Thursday as traders continue to pull back from the buying that has propelled markets to record highs in recent months, with upcoming US inflation and jobs data seen as likely to be the next catalysts for action.
+Hong Kong (AFP) – Stocks skidded Thursday as traders continue to pull back from the buying that has propelled markets to record highs in recent months, with upcoming US inflation and jobs data seen as likely to be the next catalysts for action.
 Investors have been on a buying spree since shares hit deep lows in the wake of Donald Trump’s April global tariff bombshell, with sentiment buoyed by trade agreements and signs that the Federal Reserve was about to resume its interest rate cut programme.

 Related

 The US central bank — citing a weak labour market and inflation that has not spiked — last week announced its reduction and forecast there could be two more this year.
-However, while traders have been banking on a period of easing, some Fed officials including boss Jerome Powell are trying to take a more cautious approach, citing still-elevated inflation.
+However, while traders have been banking on a period of easing, some Fed officials, including boss Jerome Powell, are trying to take a more cautious approach, citing still-elevated inflation.
 His remarks this week that stocks are “fairly highly valued” and that there was “no risk-free path” on rates has tempered the euphoria on trading floors.

 The bank will be keeping watch on the release this week of its preferred gauge of inflation — the personal consumption expenditure index — and next week’s non-farm payrolls report.
-Tokyo held solidly in positive territory early Thursday, but elsewhere flitted between gains and losses.
-Hong Kong was flat, even as tech titan Alibaba jumped more than one percent to extend Wednesday’s gain of more than nine percent after its chief executive said it planned to ramp up spending on artificial intelligence.
+Tokyo held solidly in positive territory early Thursday, but most other markets trended lower.
+Hong Kong dropped, with tech titan Alibaba in the red after Wednesday’s gain of more than nine percent in reaction to its chief executive saying it planned to ramp up spending on artificial intelligence.

 Its US-listed stock piled on more than eight percent.

-And China’s biggest car exporter Chery Automobile rocketed more than 13 percent higher on its trading debut in the city, having raised about US$1.2 billion in its initial public offering.
-There were also small losses in Shanghai, Sydney, and Singapore while Taipei, Seoul, and Manila were barely moved.
-That came after a second day of losses in Wall Street for all three main indexes.
+And China’s biggest car exporter Chery Automobile rocketed more than 13 percent on its trading debut in the city, having raised about US$1.2 billion in its initial public offering.
+It ended up 3.8 percent.
+There were losses in Singapore, Wellington, Taipei, Manila, Mumbai, and Jakarta, while Sydney and Bangkok edged up with Shanghai and Seoul barely moved.
+London, Paris, and Frankfurt fell.

-While there appears to be some unease in recent days over the latest market rally, economists at Bank of America were upbeat.
-“With major regions in easy fiscal mode, and with the Fed cutting against a backdrop of broadening and accelerating profits, it’s not hard to argue for a boom in (earnings per share) and GDP growth,” they wrote.
-“US (capital expenditure) and revisions are broadening beyond tech, sticky inflation could help sales and thus drive operating leverage.
-This is the higher probability ‘tail’ in 2026 than stagflation or recession, in our view.”
+The tepid day came after a second day of losses in Wall Street for all three main indexes.
+While there appears to be some unease in recent days over the latest market rally, Bank of America analysts wrote, “With major regions in easy fiscal mode, and with the Fed cutting against a backdrop of broadening and accelerating profits, it’s not hard to argue for a boom in (earnings per share) and GDP growth.”

-– Key figures at around 0230 GMT –
+– Key figures at around 0810 GMT –

-Tokyo – Nikkei 225: UP 0.2 percent at 45,719.71 (break)
+Tokyo – Nikkei 225: UP 0.3 percent at 45,754.93 (close)

-Hong Kong – Hang Seng Index: FLAT at 26,525.03
+Hong Kong – Hang Seng Index: DOWN 0.1 percent at 26,484.68 (close)

-Shanghai – Composite: DOWN 0.1 percent at 3,850.15
+Shanghai – Composite: FLAT at 3,853.30 (close)

-Euro/dollar: UP at $1.1745 from $1.1737 on Wednesday
+Euro/dollar: DOWN at $1.1733 from $1.1737 on Wednesday

-Pound/dollar: UP at $1.3455 from $1.3445
+Pound/dollar: DOWN at $1.3438 from $1.3445

-Dollar/yen: DOWN at 148.74 yen from 148.91 yen
+Dollar/yen: DOWN at 148.80 yen from 148.91 yen

-Euro/pound: UP at 87.30 pence from 87.29 pence
+Euro/pound: UP at 87.32 pence from 87.29 pence

 West Texas Intermediate: DOWN 0.4 percent at $64.73 per barrel

-Brent North Sea Crude: DOWN 0.3 percent at $69.09 per barrel
+Brent North Sea Crude: DOWN 0.3 percent at $69.13 per barrel

 © 2024 AFP